accordproject/techdocs/docs/markup-commonmark.md

 ---
 id: markup-commonmark
-title: Rich Text Markup
+title: Rich Text Markdown
 ---

-The following guide is not normative; the official specification can be found on the official [CommonMark page](https://commonmark.org/).
+The following CommonMark guide is non normative, but included for convenience.
+For a more detailed introduction and the official reference, we refer the reader the [CommonMark page](https://commonmark.org/).

-# Formatting
-## Fonts
+## Formatting

-### Italic
+### Italics

 To italicize text, add one asterisk `*` or underscore `_` both before and after the relevant text.

-For example,
+##### Example

 ```md
 _Donoghue v Stevenson_ is a landmark tort law case.
 ```

-will be shown as:
+will be rendered as:

->_Donoghue v Stevenson_ is a landmark tort law case.
+> _Donoghue v Stevenson_ is a landmark tort law case.

 ### Bold
 To bold text, add two asterisks `**` or two underscores `__` both before and after the relevant text.

-For example,
+##### Example

 ```md
 **Price** is defined in the Appendix.
 ```

-will be shown as:
+will be rendered as:

 > **Price** is defined in the Appendix.